jjvanzon/JJs-Reference-Architecture/patterns.md

 #### Details

 Typically the result of a `Visitor` is not put on the call stack, but stored in fields and used throughout the `Visit` methods.

+`< TODO: Code Sample >`

 This is because the result usually does not have a 1-to-1 mapping with the source structure.
-This is also why all the `Visit` methods `return void`.
+This is also why the `Visit` methods here `return void`.

-`< TODO: Code Sample >`

 #### Change the Order